umbraco/UmbracoDocs/14/umbraco-commerce/release-notes/README.md

 #### 14.0.0-rc3 (12th August 2024)

-* Added warning on store dashboard / analytics section if the store has multiple currencies by no currency exchange rate service configured.
+* Added warning on store dashboard/analytics section if the store has multiple currencies when no currency exchange rate service is configured.
 * Added nullable type support to payment provider / shipping provider settings models.
 * Added `UcStoreContext` to exported NPM package.
 * Added background task licenses resolver to allow Umrbaco Commerce to run in background tasks without erroring.